Skip to main content

 Testosterone Replacement Therapy for men aims to restore optimal hormone levels, addressing symptoms of low testosterone and supporting metabolic health.

 To mitigate these potential effects, comprehensive TRT protocols frequently include additional medications.
-Gonadorelin, administered as subcutaneous injections twice weekly, helps maintain natural and fertility by stimulating the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) from the pituitary gland.
+Gonadorelin, administered as subcutaneous injections twice weekly, helps maintain natural testosterone production and fertility by stimulating the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) from the pituitary gland.
 These gonadotropins are crucial for testicular function.

 Additionally, Anastrozole, an aromatase inhibitor, is often prescribed as an oral tablet twice weekly to block the conversion of testosterone to estrogen, thereby reducing potential side effects such as gynecomastia or water retention.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.